Senior Lecturer in Philosophy

 My research interests are principally in the philosophy of mind and perception, and secondarily in metaphysics.
 The areas that I am most interested in are as follows:

-- Conscious experience.
+- Conscious experience, including intentionalism/representationalism and related views.
 I am developing a theory of conscious experience according to which (i) all phenomenology is an awareness of relations between subject and environment, and (ii) these states of awareness have an epistemic property that I call first-person redundancy.
 This theory provides a satisfying explanation, compatible with materialism, for the existence of an 'explanatory gap', and also solves several other significant problems.
-I have started work on a book on this, giving a general theoretical framework as well as chapters on experiences of space, time, colours, bodily sensations and other phenomena.
-I plan to write some articles on this while working on the book.
+I have started work on a book on this, and also plan to write some articles while working on it.

 - Emergent properties.
 I hold that there are logically possible ontologically emergent properties that do not face problems of downward causation, though I do not think that actual mental properties are among them.
 My interest in this topic arises partly from an interest in supertasks and the so-called 'new Zeno' phenomena, about which I have also written in a more light-hearted way.